Are You New to UC Berkeley?

 - Contact the Office of Environment, Health & Safety (EH&S) to:

 - Discuss using hazardous agents, chemicals, toxic gas, controlled substances, radioisotopes, ionizing and non-ionizing radiation-producing sources/machines, lasers, etc. in your animal research

 - Complete and submit the appropriate forms, e.g., Biological Use Authorizations (BUAs), Radiation Use Authorization (RUAs) (required prior to ACUC approval).

 - Obtain approval by the appropriate EH&S committees or safety specialists to use specific drugs, chemicals, radioisotopes, radiation-producing machines, lasers, etc.

 - Learn about laboratory safety and training requirements.
 Find out about laboratory safety requirements and training.

 - Contact the Stem Cell Research Oversight (SCRO) Committee:

 - If you plan to use human embryonic or adult stem cells

-- Submit an Application to Perform Human Stem Cell Research and obtain SCRO Committee approval prior to initiating any human embryonic or adult stem cell research.
+- Submit a Stem Cell Research Protocol application and obtain SCRO Committee approval prior to initiating any human embryonic or adult stem cell research.

 Preparing your AUP